 A planned second phase of the project will expand the station further to accommodate intercity bus service and additional train routes, creating a truly intermodal transit center for downtown Buffalo.

 October 2016 – New York State issued a $1 million, six-month challenge to City of Buffalo Mayor Byron Brown to convene a group of stakeholders, hire a consultant to provide technical information and expertise to guide the discussion, and to ultimately recommend the ideal location for a new, modern train station.

 April 2017 – A committee convened by Mayor Brown chooses the current Amtrak station location as the location of the new station.
 The project calls for the old station to be demolished and the new, larger station built at the same location.
 A temporary station will be erected to service passengers during the construction process.

 December 2018 – To save time and reduce costs, a $27.7 million contract was awarded that will employ the design-build project delivery method where both the engineering design and the construction of a project are contracted by a single entity known as the design-builder.

-The new Exchange Street Station, an intermodal transportation hub, will be twice the size of the existing rail station and offer travelers an interconnected gateway to Downtown Buffalo.
-The state-of-the-art transportation center will bring travelers directly into the heart of the city and offer easy connections to bus and light rail service.
-It will promote economic activity and tourism for the area’s many attractions.
+The new Exchange Street Station, an intermodal transportation hub, is twice the size of the existing rail station and offers travelers an interconnected gateway to Downtown Buffalo.
+The state-of-the-art transportation center brings travelers directly into the heart of the city and offers easy connections to bus and light rail service.
+It promotes economic activity and tourism for the area’s many attractions.
 Buffalo Billion funds totaling $25 million have been allocated for this $29.85 million project.
-The current small, non-descript Amtrak Exchange Street Station is deteriorating and overwhelmed by the Thruway and its elevated on-and-off ramps.
-It is unfit as the gateway to New York’s second largest city, and demands replacement.
+The former small, non-descript Amtrak Exchange Street Station iwas deteriorating and overwhelmed by the Thruway and its elevated on-and-off ramps.
+It was unfit as the gateway to New York’s second largest city, and demanded replacement.